httpdaniel/cartpole-algorithms/notes/meeting-minutes.md

 ### Action Items
 * The group members are going to continue the implementation of their delegated algorithm whilst others carry out research.

+# Meeting Minutes - Week 3

+**Date:** Monday March 29th, 2021\
+**Time:** 16:00PM

+### Agenda Items
+* Discuss statistics to compare algorithms
+* Discuss final report

+### Minutes
+**Agenda Item 1 - Discuss statistics to compare algorithms**
+* The group members discussed ways in which the three algorithms can be compared.
+* We decided to use a common convergence condition (reward ≥ 195 for 100 iterations in a row).
+* When this condition is met, the time taken, final reward, and episodes taken, are recorded for comparison.

+**Agenda Item 2 - Discuss final report**
+* The group had a discussion on the final report and how to collectively work on it.
+* We have decided to use a group LaTeX document on Overleaf for this.
+* This will be added to the Github incrementally as sections are added.

+### Action Items
+* The group members are going to continue the implementation of each algorithm.
+* The LaTeX document will be set up on Overleaf.